pnnl/MSAC/README.md

 # Molecular Spectrometry Adduct Calculator (MSAC)

 The Molecular Spectrometry Adduct Calculator (MSAC) calculates the m/z of potential adducts from given compound m/z.
 This can help in reading a mass spectrometry spectra.
-The user provides a .csv with one column called 'mass'; other columns will be preserved.
+The user provides a .csv with one column containing monoisotopic masses titled 'mass'; other columns will be preserved.
 Optionally, the user can also supply a more targeted list of adducts to calculate: a .csv with columns 'adduct' and 'charge', where adducts are written without brackets such as M+Na or M-H.

 ## Getting Started